gusparr28/gusparr28/README.md

 Football and bass guitar as hobbies, and video games, series, and movies as entertainment.

-If you made it this far, thanks for reading!
+If you made it this far, thanks for reading.

 Best regards.